We aim to integrate wildlife with the built environment and to achieve a net gain of biodiversity for all our clients.

 - Ecological Impact Assessment chapters for EIA’s

 - Specialised surveys and support required for larger Countryside Stewardship schemes and enhancement works.
-This may include reviews integrated into woodland management plans for large estates, or specialised advice and support for protected species

 - We provide staff to work as ecological clerks of works on construction projects